lkrms/pretty-php/docs/Usage.md

 - **`-P`**, **`--include-if-php`**\[=*<u>regex</u>*]

-  Include files that contain PHP code when searching a directory.
+  A regular expression for pathnames to check for PHP code when searching a directory.

   Use this option to format files not matched by **`-I/--include`** if they have a pathname that matches *<u>regex</u>* and a PHP open tag ('\<?php') at the start of